-I did the same thing here with my venison merguez recipe.
-Where the British banger is a homey, comforting sausage, Tunisian merguez is spicy, almost exotic tasting.
+I did the same thing here with my venison merguez sausages.
+Where the British banger is a homey, comforting sausage, Tunisian merguez sausages are spicy, almost exotic tasting.
 I’ve made merguez off and on for years, an was in fact featured in Food & Wine for my merguez back in 2010.
 This recipe is my latest rendition of that one.

 Merguez is a grilling sausage, but I’ve fried them in clarified butter, and put them in braises and stews, too.
 They also make one helluva hot dog substitute!